bkclerke/MyUmbDocs/Form-Handler/How-It-Works.md

 - Success Redirect Page
 - Error Redirect Page

-These settings are on the Form Settings Composition DocumentType included in the DT Starterkit Package.
+These settings are on the Form Settings document type composition included in the starterkit package.

-Macro Parameters on the Form Handler Macro include:
+Macro parameters for the form handler must be setup by a developer.
+These are the **Developer Settings**:

 - Inherit From
 - Form Name